boechat107/boechat107.github.io/_posts/2018-02-11-type-check-your-python-code.md

 type checked at *compile time* (or *non-runtime* in Python) and others only at runtime.
-Mypy supports this mixed approach; it keeps the freedom to those who likes the Python dynamic nature to quickly prototype ideas while providing tools to confirm the correctness of critical parts of an application.
+Mypy supports this mixed approach; it keeps the freedom to those who likes the Python dynamic nature to quickly prototype ideas while providing tools to confirm the correctness (in terms of types) of critical parts of an application.

 As an example, suppose your application stores some kind of request into a database and each one has its own state.
 Usually we want to guarantee that